Dyalog/link/help/Link.GetItemName.md

 # Link.GetItemName

-Returns the name of the APL item that is linked to a file.
+Returns the name of the fully qualified APL item that is linked to a file.
 See also [GetFileName](Link.GetFileName.md).

 #### Arguments

-- file name
+- file name(s)

 #### Result

+- for each file name:
-- associated APL item name (or the empty vector if the argument does not name a linked file)
+  - if file does not exist or does not belong to a linked directory: empty vector
+  - otherwise : item name that the file is linked to